AngelD2000/OOAD/README.md

 - Factory: We created a map factory to handle the setup of the game board.
 Map factory creates the 8x6 map of squares adding outside squares and edges in the specified locations.
 It calls fire logic to place 4 explosions, calls building to place 3 POI, and then places the firefighters in their designated position.
 - Singleton: The map factory also uses the eager singleton pattern as there is no need for more than one factory when creating the static map.
 - Decorator: The squares on the board implement a decorator pattern to enable their different behaviors.
 The Square interface defines all the functions and behaviors a square can have.
 The BaseSqaure class is the representation of an empty square with nothing on it and implements all the Square functions.
 SquareDecorator is the decorator that acts as a passthrough, so all the functions of the square interface are passed through to the BaseSqaure that was used to create the SquareDecorator.
 From there, all the specialized squares (Fire, Smoke, Outside, POI, Victim) extend the SquareDecorator and override only the methods they need to change the behavior of the square letting all other implementations pass through to the BaseSquare’s versions.
 For instance, in a FireSquare, hasFire() will return true and removeFire() will create a new Smoke decorated square when the default behavior in BaseSquare is to return false and return a null square.

+#### Other:
+- UML diagram documenting the architecture of the whole program